Skip to main content

 Students

-1. Complete the Green Living Survey.
-The survey takes 5-10 minutes to complete.
+1. Complete the 5-minute Green Living Survey.
 You will answer questions about your living habits as they relate to sustainability and environmental impact.
 Each question is worth 1 point.

 Student holding a plant and smiling